jopdorp/nand2tetris-verilog/README.md

     1. Save ~/.modelsim (Ctrl+O and then Enter)
     1. Reopen modelsim

 -   When starting a simulation in vsim, it will always issue the following warning:
-VSIM 3> run

-    **Warning: (vsim-3116) Problem reading symbols from linux-gate.so.1 : can not open ELF file.**
+    `Warning: (vsim-3116) Problem reading symbols from linux-gate.so.1 : can not open ELF file.`

     This seems to be related to this GDB bug report.
     The warning is harmless, as linux-gate.so.1 does not really exist.
     It is an interface provided by the Linux kernel to load ELF files.
     A better method to fix this issue batch modelsim.ini located in the modelsim installation directory.
-Use following commands: nano modelsim.ini

-    And write the following to the file
+    Use the following command:
     ```
+    $ sudo nano modelsim.ini
+    ```

+    Go to the bottom of the file and find `[msg_system]` add `suppress = 3116`:
+    ```
     [msg_system]
     suppress = 3116
     ```

 ### Thanks
+- Thanks to Noam Nisan and Shimon Schocken for creating this awesome course!
-It was originally forked from https://github.com/f2xeb/n2t.
+- This repo was originally forked from https://github.com/f2xeb/n2t.
 Finding this repository convinced me that it was passible for me,
 someone with no experience in hardware design,
 to implement the HACK architecture in SystemVerilog.